daniilidis-group/penncosyvio/website/content/benchmarking/index.md

 ## Compiling and using the benchmarking tools

 The benchmarking tool uses the c++ and GSL library.
-On Ubuntu, the GSL library can be installed via `sudo apt-get install gsl-bin`, and obviously you need the g++ compiler and `make` to be installed.
+On Ubuntu, the GSL library can be installed via `sudo apt-get install gsl-bin libgs10-dev`, and obviously you need the g++ compiler and `make` to be installed.
 To compile the code:

 ```nohighlight
 cd tools/cpp